 A burst blister can rapidly go from a very sore euro sized one with red raw skin to a far more serious open wound that could become infected.

 If on the hill then be sure to take your time, make sure your feet are bone dry and not at all sweaty, as once you've treated your feet you'll have to apply a Compeed or some type of dressing.

 The offending bubble

-Then squeeze out all the fluid, if the blister is quite large you may well have to repeat the process the next morning but as you can see the skin quickly settles down.
+Withdraw the needle and the fluid will escape.
+Then squeeze out all the fluid.
+If the blister is quite large you may well have to repeat the process the next morning but the skin quickly settles down.

-The skin will quickly heal over the blister where the bubble of fluid was, and I presume it's that together with no open wound that stops the blister from becoming red raw and at worst infected.
+The skin will quickly heal over the blister where the bubble of fluid was, and if there is no open wound it stops the blister from becoming red raw and, at worst, infected.

 If on the mountain and you're treating the blister and you still have to carry on then really you have no option to apply a Compeed.
 Make sure that you do not stick the adheesive part of the Compeed to the skin of the blister.